VinodGeorge24/VinodGeorge24/README.md

 <div align="center">

-  👀 I’m interested in backend coding, learning data analytics and AI

   💞️ I’m looking to collaborate on any (and hopefully) many projects as a coder whose willing to learn when given the chance

   📫 How to reach me: LinkedIn: www.linkedin.com/in/vinod-george-profile, Insta: vinod_george27

   😄 Pronouns: He/Him

 </div>

 ## 🛠️ Tech Stack